containers/buildah/docs/buildah-from.md

 that the network namespace in which `Buildah` itself is being run should be reused, or it can be the path to a network namespace which is already in use by another process.

 **--os**="OS"

-Set the OS of the image to be pulled instead of using the current operating system of the host.

-**--os**="OS"